4teamwork/ftw-buildouts/README.rst

 - Pyflakes report (use jenkins `Warnings Plugin`_).
 - Pep8 report
 - Pylint report
+- A check-translations script, warning if not translatable strings were used in templates and providing a translation statistic.

 **test-plone-X.cfg**: There are various base buildouts extending the **test-package.cfg** config and using known version sets of plone for pinning